 - Soy butter (could be an effective alternative to peanut butter, thank you to Chris Morin from Fusion Pest Management for the tip!)

-- Beef jerky (like Slim Jim, can be cut into smaller parts, remember, you don’t need a lot.
-Thanks to Myron Ritter for the tip!)
+- Beef jerky (like Slim Jim), can be cut into smaller parts, remember, you don’t need a lot.
+Thanks to Myron Ritter and John Cunningham from Stark Exterminators and Daniel Connelly from Connelly Pest Control for the tip!

 - Thin slices of hot dogs or sausage